GP2code/NeuroBoosterArray/Component3.md

 ```
 ###### ```GWAS_TAGS.txt``` can be found in this repo.

 ## A note on the file ```GWAS_TAGS.txt``` has a 20 dupelicate SNPs.
 Also, 4 SNPs were not well tagged due to low freq or not passing QC in 1K Genomes (GWAS comes from HRC).
+Many regions also overlap across hits / studies.

+## We also reduced this file to unique hits that may overlap manually.
+Regions that overlap have been annotated as the same "superRegion".
-In total, priority regions are 49.2 MB.
+In total, priority are ~38.4 MB across 135 regions (collapsed overlap see ```GWAS_TAGS_annotated.txt```).